 What are the best scents for body oils?

 It’s totally a matter of personal preference.
 Some options out there do contain added fragrance, which can range from very mild to very intense.
 Others rely on essential oils to add natural fragrance, while fragrance-free variants (obviously) contain none.
-Think about one, whether you want fragrance to have scent, and two, when you’re going to be using it.
+Think about whether you want to have a scent and when you’re going to be using it.
 If it’s going to be a bedtime product, look for calming scents like lavender or chamomile.
-Planning on using it in the AM?
+Planning on using it in the morning?
 Choose energizing fragrances, think citrus or peppermint.

 Why trust Brides?